-- (13) In determining whether a foreign direct investment may affect security or public order, Member States and the Commission should be able to consider all relevant factors, including the effects on critical infrastructure, technologies, including key enabling technologies, and inputs which are essential for security or the maintenance of public order, and the disruption, failure, loss or destruction of which would have a significant impact in a Member State or in the Union.
-In that regard, Member States and the Commission should also be able to take into account the context and circumstances of the foreign direct investment, in particular whether a foreign investor is controlled directly or indirectly (e.g. through significant funding, including subsidies) by the government of a third country or is pursuing State-led outward projects or programmes. - (14) Member States or the Commission, as appropriate, might consider relevant information received from economic operators, civil society organisations, or social partners such as trade unions, in relation to a foreign direct investment likely to affect security or public order. - (15) It is appropriate to lay down the essential elements of the procedural framework for the screening of foreign direct investment by Member States to allow investors, the Commission and other Member States to understand how such investments are likely to be screened.
-Rules and procedures related to screening mechanisms should be transparent and should not discriminate between third countries.
+- (13) In determining whether a foreign direct investment may affect security or public order, it should be possible for Member States and the Commission to consider all relevant factors, including the effects on critical infrastructure, technologies (including key enabling technologies) and inputs which are essential for security or the maintenance of public order, the disruption, failure, loss or destruction of which would have a significant impact in a Member State or in the Union.
+In that regard, it should also be possible for Member States and the Commission to take into account the context and circumstances of the foreign direct investment, in particular whether a foreign investor is controlled directly or indirectly, for example through significant funding, including subsidies, by the government of a third country or is pursuing State-led outward projects or programmes. - (14) Member States or the Commission, as appropriate, might consider relevant information received from economic operators, civil society organisations, or social partners such as trade unions, in relation to a foreign direct investment likely to affect security or public order. - (15) It is appropriate to lay down the essential elements of the framework for the screening of foreign direct investments by a Member State to allow investors, the Commission and other Member States to understand how such investments are likely to be screened.
 Those elements should at least include timeframes for the screening and the possibility for foreign investors to seek recourse against screening decisions.
+Rules and procedures relating to screening mechanisms should be transparent and should not discriminate between third countries.

-(16) A mechanism which enables Member States to cooperate and assist each other where a foreign direct investment in one Member State could affect the security or public order of other Member States should be set up.
-Member States should be able to provide comments to a Member State in which the investment is planned or has been completed, irrespective of whether this Member State maintains a screening mechanism, or such investment is undergoing screening.

-The requests for information, replies and comments of Member States should also be forwarded to the Commission.
-The Commission should have the possibility, where appropriate, to issue an opinion within the meaning of Article 288 TFEU to the Member State in which the investment is planned or has been completed.

-A Member State should have the possibility to request the Commission to issue an opinion or other Member States to provide comments on a foreign direct investment taking place in its territory.

-(17) When a Member State receives comments from other Member States or an opinion from the Commission, it should give them due consideration through, where appropriate, measures available under their national legislation, or in their broader policy-making, in line with its duty of sincere cooperation under Article 4(3) TEU.
+- A mechanism which enables Member States to cooperate and assist each other where a foreign direct investment in one Member State could affect security or public order in other Member States should be set up.
+It should be possible for Member States to provide comments to a Member State in which such investment is planned or has been completed, irrespective of whether that Member State has a screening mechanism in place, or such an investment is undergoing screening.
+Requests for information, replies and comments of Member States should also be forwarded to the Commission.
+It should be possible for the Commission, where appropriate, to issue an opinion within the meaning of Article 288 TFEU to the Member State in which the investment is planned or has been completed.
+It should also be possible for a Member State to request the Commission to issue an opinion or other Member States to provide comments on a foreign direct investment taking place in its territory. - (17) When a Member State receives comments from other Member States or an opinion from the Commission, it should give such comments or opinion due consideration through, where appropriate, measures available under its national law, or in its broader policy-making, in line with its duty of sincere cooperation laid down in Article 4(3) TEU.

-FN